nextcloud/notes-android/FAQ.md

 Then set up your account in the Nextcloud Android app again and import the configured account in the Notes Android app.

 If the issue persists, [open a bug report in our issue tracker](https://github.com/stefan-niedermann/nextcloud-notes/issues/new?assignees=&labels=bug&template=bug_report.md&title=).

+## How to share notes?

+The Notes server app does [not yet provide support for sharing notes](https://github.com/nextcloud/notes/issues/38).
+However, there is a limited workaround until this has been implemented:
+1. Open the Nextcloud Files (*not* Notes!) app in the Web UI or the Nextcloud Android app
+2. Share your `Notes` folder (or any category) with the Nextcloud files app with the target user
+3. The target user needs to *move* the shared folder into his / her `Notes` folder

+⚠️ Both users will now be able to read and edit the notes.
+Keep in mind though, that there is currently no conflict resolution yet.
+This means: The last write wins which may cause data loss if both are editing a note in the same time.
+Minimize this risc by manually pull to refresh before editing a shared note.

 ## Why don't you make an option for…?